JoelWright24/JoelWright24/README.md

 - 🔭 I’m currently working on developing my python programming skills
 - 🌱 I’m currently learning German (the real language) and Python
-- 💬 Ask me about Openfoam and CFD
+- 💬 Ask me about my research in OpenFOAM and CFD
 - ⚡ Fun fact: Germans are good people.